DHTMLX/gantt-docs/data/desktop/quickinfo_ext.md

 ~~~

-- **getNode()** - return the HTMLElement of the quick info popup.
+- **getNode()** - returns the HTMLElement of the quick info popup.
 Returns *null* if the quick info is not initialized

 ~~~js
 const node = gantt.ext.quickInfo.getNode();
 ~~~

-The returned DOM element of the shown quick info is:
+The returned DOM element of the shown quick info looks like:

 <img src="desktop/quick_node.png">